Injured in a Box Truck Accident? We Can Help

 The driver’s cabin is usually separate from the cargo area, though some models have a pass-through door.
 The size and capacity of box trucks can vary, ranging from small, van-sized models to larger trucks capable of carrying several tons of cargo.

-Why Are Collisions with Box Trucks So Dangerous?
+Why Are Collisions With Box Trucks So Dangerous?

 Collisions with box trucks can be particularly dangerous for several reasons, including their: